Minerva Learning Trust

 2. Develop skills and qualities that allow them to contribute to a positive society

-Our pupils follow a broad and balanced curriculum and staff are encouraged to enrich pupil’s subject knowledge with offsite learning such as theatre visits and field trips.
+Our pupils follow a broad and balanced curriculum and staff are encouraged to enrich each pupil’s subject knowledge with offsite learning such as theatre visits and field trips.
 Enrichment opportunities are offered through subjects and year groups and there is an extensive extracurricular programme which runs during lunch time and after school.
 Literacy, ICT and Numeracy are promoted in all lessons as well as the four strands of Personal Development that enhance our subject curriculum.

 KS3 Curriculum

-At Key Stage 3 students follow a curriculum that is varied, engaging and differentiated and designed to meet the needs of individual and groups of students.
+At Key Stage 3 students follow a curriculum that is varied, engaging, and differentiated and designed to meet the needs of individual and groups of students.
 The Key Stage 3 (Years 7, 8 and 9) curriculum consists of:

 • English